Cambio

 Building on Experience

-Cambio leverages CCLI* (Cultural Competence Learning Institute), a professional development initiative for diversity and inclusion, and the actionable insights from the Exploratorium’s National Science Foundation-funded GENIAL Summit for engaging Latinx in informal science institutions.
-Our faculty of seasoned facilitators, museum educators, CEOs, researchers, and scientists draw from experience, active work in their fields, advice from cross-industry advisors, and a commitment to co-learning.
+Cambio leveraged CCLI* (Cultural Competence Learning Institute), a professional development initiative for diversity and inclusion, and the actionable insights from the Exploratorium’s National Science Foundation-funded GENIAL Summit for engaging Latinx in informal science institutions.
+Our faculty of seasoned facilitators, museum educators, CEOs, researchers, and scientists drew from experience, active work in their fields, advice from cross-industry advisors, and a commitment to co-learning.

-*CCLI (Cultural Competence Learning Institute) is a partnership among Children’s Discovery Museum, Association of Science and Technology Centers, Association of Children’s Museums, and Garibay Group.
+*CCLI (Cultural Competence Learning Institute) was a partnership among Children’s Discovery Museum of San Jose, Association of Science and Technology Centers, Association of Children’s Museums, and Garibay Group.

 A collaborative approach.